- @josemvidal in github.

 - participation/attendance in our group meetings (in my office)

 Note that if your personal contribution to the project is minimal then your grade will reflect that, regardless of what the project itself receives.
 Thus, it is possible for a student to fail the class even when the students' project receives an A.

 In other words, if your git log does not show significant code contributions you will fail 492.
-Also note that doing the work for someone else, that is, committing code under someone else's name will also result in a formal report to the Office of Academic Integrity, which might lead to expulsion from USC.
-I consider committing code under someone else's name equivalent to taking a test under someone else's name.
+Also note that doing the work for someone else, that is, committing code under someone else's name or committing code that is not yours will also result in a formal report to the Office of Academic Integrity, which might lead to expulsion from USC.
+I consider committing code under someone else's or committing code that is not yours equivalent to taking a test under someone else's name.